Barley shortage tied to climate change could have you crying in your craft beer

 “It costs us a lot more to make a barrel of beer than it does MillerCoors or Anheuser-Busch,” he said, standing among his fermenters and brite tanks, which are used for carbonation.
 “That’s just because we’re paying more for energy.
 We’re paying more for labor.
 We’re paying more for ingredients.
 So yeah, any little change affects us a lot.”

 For Pool and other smaller brewers, cost fluctuations can have disproportionate effects because of the money they sink into their businesses.
-Each of the seven fermentors he owns cost about $20,000.
+Each of the seven fermenters he owns cost about $20,000.

 “We haven’t taken a dime out of the business yet, and we’re four years in,” Pool said.